How to generate an OpenAPI document with Hono

 ]

-If you try to access a property that doesn’t exist:
+If attempting to access a property that doesn’t exist:

 This guide covered the basics of generating an OpenAPI document using Hono.
-Here are some resources to help you learn more about OpenAPI, the Hono Zod OpenAPI middleware, and Speakeasy:
+Here are some resources for learning more about OpenAPI, the Hono OpenAPI middleware, and Speakeasy: